-Holymead Primary School will notify the Local Authority of every learner where a parent has exercised their right to educate their child at home.
+Holymead Primary will notify the Local Authority of every learner where a parent has exercised their right to educate their child at home.
 Safeguarding files should be shared with the Local Authority Elective Home Education service and consideration of whether additional support from children's social care should be made in line with the Children Act 1989.

-2.7 Respond to incidents of peer on peer harm.
+2.7 Respond to incidents of child on child harm

-(There is flow diagram in Appendix B that illustrates this section)
+(There is a flow diagram in Appendix B that illustrates this section).

-All staff should recognise that children can abuse their peers (including online).
+All staff should recognise that children can abuse other children (including online).
 It is important that incidents of abuse and harm are treated under safeguarding policy in conjunction with the behaviour policy.
-However, concerns regarding the welfare of learners requires process and records to be kept on the child's safeguarding/child protection file.
+However, concerns regarding the welfare of children requires process and records to be kept on the child's safeguarding/child protection file.

-Further examples of peer on peer harm this can be found under section 1.9 Key Safeguarding Areas.
-It is recognised that peer on peer abuse can happen inside and outside of school/college or online.
+Further examples of child on child harm this can be found under section 1.9 Key Safeguarding Areas.
+It is recognised that child on child abuse can happen inside and outside of school/college or online.

-At Holymead Primary School
+At Holymead Primary

 - We have a 'zero tolerance' approach to abuse.
 Incidents are taken seriously.
 These will never be tolerated or passed off as 'banter,' just having a laugh' or 'part of growing up.'
-Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention. - Even with a zero-tolerance approach, we take steps to educate and take action ensure to mitigate the risk of contributing to a culture of unacceptable behaviours or a culture that normalises abuse. - It is understood that peer on peer harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics. - Early identification of vulnerability to peer on peer harm is made by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis.
+Banter and teasing can and should be acknowledged and recognised as bullying behaviour and may require proportionate intervention. - Even with a zero-tolerance approach, we take steps to educate and take action ensure to mitigate the risk of contributing to a culture of unacceptable behaviours or a culture that normalises abuse. - It is understood that child on child harm may reflect equality issues in terms of those who may be targeted are more likely to have protected characteristics. - Early identification of vulnerability to child on child harm is made by reviewing attendance, behaviour, attainment and safeguarding records at least on a termly basis.